 Justise, CarEdge Auto Expert: “Used sedans, and trucks are the best segment.
 Honda is still hard to negotiate but everything is getting much easier.
 The best deals are on Toyota, with new prices finally so negotiable used Toyotas can be gotten for a steal.
 All Jeeps are still very negotiable right now.”

-Our CarEdge Auto Advocates were quick to point out that so much has changed in the auto market over the past six months, and that a lot more will change in 2023.
-While we don’t have a car buying crystal ball, our team helps members negotiate the best deals on hundreds of used and new vehicles each week, resulting in expert insights that can inform car buyers in 2023.
+Our CarEdge Coaches were quick to point out that so much has changed in the auto market over the past six months, and that a lot more will change before 2023 ends.

 How to Save Money Buying a Used Car

 CarEdge is the largest consumer advocacy in the auto industry today.
 We help real people save real money on car deals.
-That’s why we share hundreds of free guides and resources in addition to the full benefits savings available for our members (more on that here).
+That’s why we share hundreds of free guides and resources in addition to the full benefits savings available for our members.